Find out about the Doctorate Extension Scheme and other work visa options.

 If you already have a DES visa

-You will need your sponsor’s permission to get a DES visa if you have been financially sponsored by a government or an international scholarship agency within the past 12 months.
+You need your sponsor’s permission to have a DES visa if you have been financially sponsored by a government or an international scholarship agency.

 Your sponsor must write a letter giving their unconditional consent for you to remain in the UK.